VirgilSecurity/virgil-purekit-go/README.md

 }
 ```

-When you've created a `passw0rd_record` for all users in your DB, you can delete the unnecessary column where user passwords were previously stored.
+When you've created a passw0rd's `record` for all users in your DB, you can delete the unnecessary column where user passwords were previously stored.

-### Verify User passw0rd
+### Verify User Record

-Use this flow at the "sign in" step when a user already has his or her own unique `record` in your database.
-This function allows you to verify that the password that the user has passed is correct.
+Use this flow when a user already has his or her own passw0rd's `record` in your database.
+This function allows you to verify user's password with the `record` from your DB every time when the user signs in.
 You have to pass his or her `record` from your DB into the `VerifyPassword` function:

 ```go
 package main